Animal Science

 2

-1. Examine how the roles of animals have changed in society and family settings.
-2. Define euthanasia, pain, and suffering.
+Upon completion, students should be able to: 1.
+Examine how the roles of animals have changed in society and family settings.
+2. Define euthanasia, pain, and suffering in a veterinary setting.
 3. Identify signs of the stages of grief and when professional intervention may be required.
 4. Apply the steps of the grief process to euthanasia education and communication with clients.
 5. Employ coping mechanisms for dealing with euthanasia related stress in personal and professional settings.
+6. Evaluate euthanasia processes based on situational and species requirements.

 ANS 240 : Animal Nutrition and Feeding